 Required Recycling for All Businesses and Residences

-TV’s , computers & electronics will no longer be picked up as bulk.
+TV's, computers and electronics will no longer be picked up as bulk.
 Refer to Voluntary Recycling Drop Off Center.

 Picked up each Wednesday, except if there is a holiday on a Monday, Tuesday or Wednesday.

-Place items in an orderly manner no more than 3 ft.
-From curb line.
+Place items in an orderly manner no more than 3 feet From curb line.
 Items between sidewalk and house will not be collected.

 Dumpster Rental Information:

-Please come to the DPW office at 636 Joline Ave. between 7:00 AM and 3:00 PM to arrange for a dumpster.
+Please come to the DPW office at 636 Joline Avenue between 7 am and 3 pm to arrange for a dumpster.
 Check or money order, no cash.

 For a list of streets/roads that the city does not maintain, please refer to the county and state list.

-Residents doing work on their property between June 2nd to September 14th and January 1st to March 14th must call DPW at 732-571-6520 for a Brush Pickup.
+Residents doing work on their property between June 2nd to September 14th and January 1st to March 14th must call DPW at - Phone: 732-571-6520 for a Brush Pickup.

 Landscapers are responsible for removal of all brush/ debris.

-Cut branches to 4 ft long, 50 lb.
+Cut branches to 4 feet long, 50 pounds.
 Weight limit.
-No parts larger than 6” diameter.
-Seasonal Christmas trees are also collected, no bags, lights or ornaments.
+No parts larger than 6 inches in diameter.
+Seasonal Christmas trees are also collected, no bags, lights, or ornaments.

-May be bagged year round.
+May be bagged year-round.
 Leaves must be in Recyclable Paper Bags, available at most stores like Home Depot or Lowe's.
-Do Not place in plastic bags.
-During November/ December and April/May loose leaves may be placed curbside.
+Do not place in plastic bags.
+During November through December and April through May, loose leaves may be placed curbside.